noisebridge/PythonClass/course/strings/README.md

 Come to the Noisebridge Python class for answers to all these questions (And More!)

-# What this course contains
+# What does this course contain?
 The class covers indexing, slicing and other operations on strings and ordered collections.
 It continues to formatting strings, and finally gestures towards regular expressions.
 Along the way it also touches on immutability, objects and methods.